jozeflacko/resume/README.md

 ## My personal Web Resume written in Javascript using React, Typescript, Redux

-It contains a simle game and some info about me.
+It contains a simple game and some info about me.